rowanmanning/rowanmanning.com/content/posts/2020-11-16-yeehaw/index.md

 ## Tip #4: Write Documentation

 I will die on this hill.
 The smallest side project deserves some documentation, at least on how to get it running locally.
 Trust me, if you take a pause and come back to your project a week or month later you're going to love your past self if you left instructions.
 A [README](/posts/writing-a-friendly-readme/) will do most of the time.

+Yeehaw requires a lot of fiddly setup, including having to create your own distributed Slack app if you want to run it locally.
+With some [clear documentation](https://github.com/rowanmanning/yeehaw#slack-app-setup) on this, I know that next time I want to work on the project I won't spend hours trying to remember how it works.

 ## Tip #5: When the Fun Stops, Stop